 Our staff is here for you.
 Anyone with a pastoral concern should feel free to contact one of our pastors.

-During this time of self-isolation because of the COVID-19 pandemic, First United is offering online fellowship and events through YouTube, Facebook, and Zoom.
+In addition to resuming indoor worship, First United is offering online fellowship and events through YouTube and Zoom.
 Here’s how to join in the life of the church:

-Sundays: Streamed worship at 11 a.m. on the First United YouTube channel.
+Sundays: In-person indoor worship at 11 a.m..
+Services will be livestreamed on the First United YouTube channel.